Differences to React

 If you're coming from React, you may be used to specifying all attributes in camelCase.
 You can continue to use always-camelCase SVG attribute names by adding preact/compat to your project, which mirrors the React API and normalizes these attributes.

-Use onInput instead of onChange
+Use `onInput` instead of `onChange`

-Largely for historical reasons, the semantics of React's onChange event are actually the same as the onInput event provided by browsers, which is supported everywhere.
-The input event is the best-suited event for the majority of cases where you want to react when a form control is modified.
-In Preact core, onChange is the standard DOM change event that gets fired when an element's value is committed by the user.
+event is the best-suited event for the majority of cases where you want to react when a form control is modified.
+In Preact core, onChange

 // React